 Authors are encouraged to review “Preparing a Manuscript for Submission to a Medical Journal” published by the International Committee of Medical Journal Editors (ICMJE) prior to submitting an manuscript.
 Failure to comply with these instructions may result in a delayed review process.

-All manuscripts submitted to Consultant must be original; manuscripts are accepted for publication in Consultant with the understanding that their content, all or in part, have not been published elsewhere and will not be published elsewhere, except in abstract form or by the express consent of the Managing Editor.
+All manuscripts submitted to Consultant must be original; manuscripts are accepted for publication in Consultant with the understanding that their content, all or in part, have not been published elsewhere and will not be published elsewhere, except in abstract form or by the express consent of the Assistant Editorial Director.
 It is the responsibility of the author to obtain all copyright permissions for use of any previously published figures or tables in their submission.
-Permissions forms and proper credit to the copyright holder must be provided at the time of initial submission.
+Permission forms and proper credit to the copyright holder must be provided at the time of initial submission.
 Any instances of research and publication misconduct will be handled in accordance with the Committee on Publication Ethics (COPE) guidelines and internal HMP policy.

 REQUIRED FOR SUBMISSION